Andersonrmm/Basics-of-Coding-projects/README.md

 ## HOW THE PROGRAM FUNCTIONS

-- Firstly, you have to choose a subject
+- *Firstly, choose a subject*
-- Secondly, after inputing the number of your subject, the first question will be displayed
+- *Secondly, after inputing the number of the subject, the first question will be displayed:*

        Choose Subject
        1. Maths